tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 treatment are marked with a CS at domain ingress nodes.
 Up to eight classes or Behavior Aggregates (BAs) may be supported for a given Forwarding Equivalence Class (FEC) {{?RFC2475}}.
-To support multiple forwarding treatments over the same Slice-Flow Aggregate, a Slice-Flow Aggregate packet MAY also carry a Diffserv CS to identify the specific Diffserv forwarding treatment to be applied on the traffic belonging to the same NRP.
+To support multiple forwarding treatments over the same Slice-Flow Aggregate, a Slice-Flow Aggregate packet may also carry a Diffserv CS to identify the specific Diffserv forwarding treatment to be applied on the traffic belonging to the same NRP.